Burmese calendar: Variants

 The Burmese calendar has a number of variants inside present-day Myanmar as well as outside.
 The variants outside Myanmar are still in use albeit under a different year numbering system.

 Arakanese

 According to Arakanese (Rakhine) tradition, the calendar was launched by King Thuriya Thehta of the Dhanyawaddy dynasty.
 At least down to the early 20th century, the Arakanese calendar used the Makaranta system although the Burmese calendar had moved to the Thandeikta system since the mid-19th century.
 In the Arakanese calendar, the month of Tagu gets the extra intercalary day in great leap years.
 Moreover, in Arakanese tradition, only the New Year's Day is observed.
-The Arakanese calendar under the name of Magi-San is still used by the Magh people of Bangladesh.
+The Arakanese calendar under the name of Magi-San is still used by the Magh people of Bangladesh and Tripura in India.

 Chulasakarat

 The Burmese calendar first came to be adopted in present-day northern Thailand in the mid-13th century, and in central Thailand by the second half of the 16th century.
 Although then mainland kingdoms of Lan Na, Lan Xang, Siam, and later Cambodia adopted the Burmese epoch starting at 638 CE, each region retained its own traditions and/or introduced its own modifications afterwards.
 For example, the Kengtung, Lan Na, Lan Xang, and Sukhothai calendars still retained the use of numbering the months even though the Burmese calendar stopped using the numbered months alongside the month names.
 The use of numbering system may have predated the introduction of the Burmese calendar in any case since each region had its own numbering system.
 The first numbered month in Kengtung, Lan Na, Lan Xang and Sukhothai calendars is Tazaungmon (Karttika), Thadingyut (Asvina), (Nadaw) Margasirsha, and (Nadaw) Margasirsha, respectively.
 This means reading ancient texts and inscriptions in Thailand requires constant vigilance, not just in making sure one is correctly operating for the correct region, but also for variations within regions itself when incursions cause a variation in practice.
 (Note: The Sukhothai and Lan Xang numbering systems and the now abandoned Burmese numbering system are the same.)

 Likewise, Cambodian and Thai systems have retained the practice of giving animal names to the years from a cycle of 12.
 The practice also existed in Burma in the Pagan period but later died out.

 Moreover, Chulasakarat uses three similar but not identical types of lunar years used by the Burmese calendar.
 Each calendar has the same regular year of 354 days and a leap year of 384 days.
 However, whereas the Burmese calendar adds the intercalary day only in a leap cycle according to its Metonic cycle, the Siamese calendar adds the intercalary day to a regular year.
 The Siamese calendar does add the extra day in the same place (Jyestha/Nayon), however.